Sjanoki/GGW-World/PHASE1_VALIDATION.md

    - Zoom with the mouse wheel and confirm the scale marker updates.
    - Click the ship to follow it; click empty space to release the camera.
 4. Send a thrust event (e.g., via dev tooling or scripted input) and confirm the ship’s orbit updates smoothly without respawning the server.
-5. Leave the viewer running for several minutes—bodies should keep advancing along their ellipses with no visible drift or reset.
+5. Leave the viewer running for several minutes—bodies should keep advancing along their ellipses with no visible drift or reset, and collision logs stay empty unless you intentionally intersect bodies.